3 min read

 Unless you intend on working for yourself, all jobs involve teamwork.

-When you study at university, it’s likely you will have study groups, group assignments and you may even live with others.
+When you study at university, it’s likely you will have study groups, group assignments, and may even live with others.

-"Working as a team can be a huge strength but it can also be a challenge if communication isn't solid.
+"Working as a team can be a huge strength, but it can also be a challenge if communication isn't solid.
 During my degree, it was crucial to make sure everyone was informed, organised and not left behind in the process.
 Now, as a Digital Marketing Executive, I am able to reflect on what worked and what didn't and apply my learnings every day."
+Laura, International Marketing (MA)

-Throughout your degree, you will perfect your teamwork skills.
-And become someone who can be productive and make an impact in any group of people.
+Throughout your degree, you will perfect your teamwork skills, becoming someone who can be productive and make an impact on any group of people.

 Make sure you stress to potential employers how much you value the experience and skills of those around you, and give them real-world examples of when you’ve worked with others to achieve a common goal.